apereo/cas/docs/cas-server-documentation/installation/Rest-Authentication.md

 ## Warnings

 The remote REST endpoint can send warnings back to the CAS server using custom headers:
+If the authentication was successful (response code 200) these warnings will be shown to the user directly after the login.

+### `X-CAS-Warning`

+For each `X-CAS-Warning` header present in the response, a corresponding message will be shown to the user.

+The header value can either be
+ - the key for a [localizerd message](../ux/User-Interface-Customization-Localization.md) or
+ - the message itself.

 ### `X-CAS-PasswordExpirationDate`

-If this header is present in the response and contains a RFC1123 date a `PasswordExpiringWarningMessageDescriptor` is added to the created `AuthenticationHandlerExecutionResult`.
+If this header is present in the response and contains a RFC1123 date a special message will be shown to warn the user about the expiring password.

-### `X-CAS-Warning`

-For each `X-Cas-Warning` header present in the response, a corresponding `DefaultMessageDescriptor` is added to the `AuthenticationHandlerExecutionResult`.
-The header value is used as `code` and `defaultMessage`.
+If a [password management provider](../password_management/Password-Management.md) is configured, the user will be able to directly change the password.

 ## Configuration